Main Content Region

 Message from the Dean

-The curricula offered in the College of Natural Sciences combine fundamental education in science with a broad human outlook, which develops the student's mental horizon beyond the limits of his/her immediate vocational objective.
+The curricula offered in the College combine fundamental education in science with a broad human outlook, which develops the student's mental horizon beyond the limits of his/her immediate vocational objective.
 Each curriculum is designed to prepare graduates for specific professional positions in industry, government and teaching or for graduate and professional work in their disciplines.
 The four-year sequence covers the basic major courses and has sufficient free electives to allow students to develop specializations within the major and closely related fields.

 General education courses are offered for all students.
 The need to understand the concepts of modern science and their relationship to life in our present world is important.
-The College of Natural Sciences also offers basic supporting courses for students enrolled in the professional and technological degree programs in other colleges of the university.
+The College also offers basic supporting courses for students enrolled in the professional and technological degree programs in other colleges of the university.

 Few places in this country can match the California Inland Empire for the depth and caliber of scientific research.
-The college endeavors to help its students interact with this distinctive environment to gather the educational benefits from it, and then to make their own contributions to it through research, internships, cooperative education and other training placements, and shared facilities.
+The College endeavors to help its students interact with this distinctive environment to gather the educational benefits from it, and then to make their own contributions to it through research, internships, cooperative education and other training placements, and shared facilities.